george-h-h/CV/README.md

 **Self-Employed** (September 2018 to May 2021)
 _Tutor of Mathematics_

-- Delivered weekly sessions to over a dozen students per academic year, on average improving their results by 2 grades from their predicted grade (modern GCSE scale).
+- Delivered weekly sessions to over a dozen students per academic year, on average improving their results by 2 grades from their predicted grades (modern GCSE scale).
 - Subtly adapted my teaching style to better suit the individual's learning needs.
 - Nurtured my confidence explaining concepts to others, and developing their pattern recognition skills.